College of Education, Nursing and Health Professions

 Just a few months after starting her teaching job, Mikayla Pascucci ’18 found that her experience at UHart prepared her well.
 She’s a special education teacher/case manager at the Reggio Magnet School of the Arts in Avon, Conn.
 “Some of my friends who went through other education programs are working as paraprofessionals this year, because they need more time before they feel comfortable leading a classroom,” Mikayla said.
 “But I feel comfortable teaching every day.
 The University of Hartford really prepared me well for where I am now.”

 Students applying to the Integrated Elementary Education and Special Education program are accepted for admission in either the fall or the spring semester.
-Although there are no strict application deadlines, we suggest students send their applications to be received by December 1 for entrance in January and by March 1 for entrance in September.
+We recommend students send their applications to be received by December 1 for entrance in January and by March 1 for entrance in September.

 For admission to programs in the Department of Education, 16 units of secondary subjects are expected and should include the following at a minimum: